diogogomesaraujo/frost-sig/README.md

 # ss-sharing

-`ss-sharing` is an implementation of the Shamir Secret Sharing algorythm for numbers of any number of bits (defaulted to 256).
+`thresh` is a threshold signature library that implements both Schnorr and Shamir Secret Sharing.

 ## Features